withastro/astro/GOVERNANCE.md

 #### Nomination Process

-If you contributed to Astro outside of discord, you may self-nominate by sending `!contribute` in the Discord `#contribute` channel, accompanied by a link or description of your contribution.
+If you contributed to Astro outside of Discord, you may self-nominate by sending `!contribute` in the Discord `#contribute` channel, accompanied by a link or description of your contribution.

-The contributor role is automatically granted to users active on discord.
+The contributor role is automatically granted to users active on Discord.

 ### Level 2 (L2) - Maintainer

 The **Maintainer** role is available to any contributor who wants to join the team and take part in the long-term maintenance of Astro.

 The Maintainer role is critical to the long-term health of Astro.
-Maintainers act as the first line of defense when it comes to new issues, pull requests and discord activity.
+Maintainers act as the first line of defense when it comes to new issues, pull requests and Discord activity.
 Maintainers are most likely the first people that a user will interact with on Discord or GitHub.

 **A Maintainer is not required to write code!** Some Maintainers spend most of their time inside of Discord, maintaining a healthy community there.